 The EV NET COMPACT requires an internet connection to execute its smart functions.
 It can be configured to support a primary and secondary network interface for redundancy.
-For example, it can maintain a wireless network connection, but fall back to GSM in case of poor connectivity or router failure.
-If no network connection can be established, the EV NET COMPACT is capable of operating in a configurable "offline plug-in charge" mode, whereby it works as a simple EVSE, providing the maximum permissible charging power when an EV is connected.
+For example, it can maintain a wireless network connection, but fall back to GSM in case of poor connectivity.
+If no network connection can be established, the EV NET COMPACT is capable of operating in a configurable "offline plug-in charge" mode, whereby it works as a simple EVSE, providing maximum charging power when an EV is connected.

-COMPACT series of chargers are fully configurable via a web client interface, which is accessible from any Wi-Fi-enabled device.
+COMPACT series of chargers are fully configurable via a web interface client, which is accessible from any Wi-Fi-enabled device.
 An integrated BLE interface permits the user to provision the wireless access by setting the SSID and password from the EVPoint mobile app.